StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/GetMesh.md

 ---
 layout: default
 title: Model.GetMesh
-description: Gets a link to the Mesh asset used by the model subset!
+description: [Obsolete] For removal in v0.4.
+Use Nodes/Visuals.Mesh instead.
+Gets a link to the Mesh asset used by the model subset!
 Note that this is not necessarily a unique mesh, and could be shared in a number of other places.
 Consider copying and replacing it if you intend to modify it!
 ---
 # [Model]({{site.url}}/Pages/StereoKit/Model.html).GetMesh